RWS/studio-api-docs/apiconcepts/filetypesupport/processing_inline_tags.md

 Processing Inline Tags
 ===

-In this chapter you will learn how to parse inline tags and how to display character formatting in the side-by-side editing environment of <Var:ProductName>.
+In this chapter you will learn how to parse inline tags and how to display character formatting in the side-by-side editing environment of Var:ProductName.

 Enhance the Helper Function for Creating Segments
 --